grid-line

 Why is Trend Forecasting Important?

-Trend forecasting is important because it helps businesses develop products that grow alongside future consumer demand.
+Trend forecasting helps businesses develop products that grow alongside future consumer demand.
 The benefit is that creating products consumers want will help you sell more and reduce marketing costs, leading to higher profitability.

 So if it takes twelve months to develop a particular product, knowing what consumers will want in twelve months and tailoring the product accordingly will make the product launch more successful.